newchuyalong/libgdx-learning/A-simple-game.md

    Array<Rectangle> raindrops;
 ```

 The `Array` class is a libgdx utility class to be used instead of standard Java collections like `ArrayList`.
-The problem with the later is that they produce garbage in various ways.
+The problem with the latter is that they produce garbage in various ways.
 The `Array` class tries to minimize garbage as much as possible.
 Libgdx offers other garbage collector aware collections such as hash-maps or sets as well.

 We also need to keep track of the last time we spawned a raindrop, so we add another field: